resourcium/resourcium.github.io/content/testing/index.md

 #### Firefox
 ![Firefox](./browser3.png)

-The web app worked well with the popular browsers that we tested on adn made us confident in its compatibility.
+The web app worked well with the popular browsers that we tested on and made us confident in its compatibility.

 ### User Acceptance Testing